ksandom/ap/readme.md

     export extraSrc="https://github.com/ksandom/ap.git"; curl https://raw.github.com/ksandom/achel/master/supplimentary/misc/webInstall | bash

+For now the autopilot is fairly tightly linked to real world runways.
+Therefore, I recommend updating the runways before beginning.

+    ap -v --updateRunways

 ## Running it

 You will want flight gear to be running with the --telnet option opening port 12345.
 You can do this with